 June — Bermuda

 Poor Bermuda.
 It’s always forgotten, overshadowed by its close cousin, the Caribbean, and neglected in the rush to start cruising to Europe and Alaska.
 The fact of the matter is that June is a great time to visit Bermuda.
-Hurricane season isn’t in full swing yet (though there have been exceptions), and seas – not to mention temperatures – from the most common departure ports of Boston; New York; and Baltimore are still very favorable.
+Hurricane season isn’t in full swing yet (though there have been exceptions), and seas from the most common departure ports of Boston, New York, and Baltimore are still very favorable.

 July — Alaska’s Inside Passage

 That’s not always the case in the shoulder months of May and September, when some attractions may still be closed, and when ice conditions will be the most prohibitive for visiting attractions like Tracy Arm Fjord.
-On the downside, July is one of the most expensive months to cruise to Alaska, with premium prices for hotels and airfare.
-Still, there are deals to be had, even on these prime voyages.
+July can be one of the more expensive months to cruise to Alaska, with premium prices for hotels and airfare.
+There are deals to be had on these prime voyages when you plan accordingly.